Frequently Asked Questions

 We all look for meaning and the final result before we even begin.
 Having an outcome and a plan in mind entails a degree of rigidity that puts limitation on the immeasurable potential of your imagination.

 If you can surrender and sustain through spells of boredom and frustration, doors will open and you will become aware of your own creative voice that runs through a deeper thread.

 Working in silence is key to the practice of shifting attention to our body and its communication.
 Maintaining silence is a way to quite the mind where it is not only meditative but gives way to release and intuitive awareness.

 8. Is this a one-time experience of painting?

 Every time we enter the space it is different.
-Our energy is shifting every moment, just like doing physical exercise over a period of time sculpts the body, similarly practicing the state of flow eventually permeates all areas of life and can become a way of being for some.
+Our energy is shifting every moment, just like doing physical exercise over a period of time sculpts the body, similarly practicing a state of flow eventually permeates all areas of life and can become a way of being.